 - Know your child's peak flow reading that tells you if his or her asthma is getting worse.

 - Know your child's peak flow reading that means you need to call your child's doctor.

 Keep the phone number for your child's doctor or nurse with you.

 Triggers may make asthma symptoms worse.
 Know which triggers make your child's asthma worse and what to do when this happens.
 Common triggers include:

 Asthma triggers - stay away from; Asthma triggers - avoiding; Reactive airway disease - triggers; Bronchial asthma - triggers

 - Rooms that are moldy or damp

-Know how to prevent or treat asthma that comes on when your child is active.
-These things might trigger your child's asthma:
+Know how to prevent or treat asthma symptoms that arise when your child is active.
+These things might also trigger your child's asthma: